Typhoon Mangkhut Case Study

-Typhoon Mangkhut was the world’s strongest storm of 2018 leaving a path of destruction through the Philipines, Hong Kong and China.
-The storm, named after the Thai word for the mangosteen fruit, was upgraded to a typhoon and later, to a severe typhoon.
+Typhoon Mangkhut was the world’s strongest storm of 2018, leaving a destruction path through the Philipines, Hong Kong and China.
+The storm, named after the Thai word for the mangosteen fruit, was upgraded to a typhoon and later to a severe typhoon.
 The storm was classified as a super typhoon.
 Super typhoon Mangkhut would be considered a strong Category 5 storm in the Atlantic Ocean.

 The storm originated in the western Pacific.
-Its entire track was over the water of the warmest seas in the world, in the eastern Philippines.
+Its entire track was over the water of the warmest seas globally, in the eastern Philippines.
 The more time a typhoon spends above water, the more energy it sucks in and the stronger it gets.